gabeoh/CarND-P01-LaneLines/P1_writeup.md

 ![Canny Edges][image03]

 **Step 4 - Region of Interest**
-Find region of interest and mask out areas outside of the region.
+Find the region of interest and mask out areas outside of the region.
 ![Region][image04]

 **Step 5 - Hough Transform**